 EU member states citizens and their family members intending to work in Lithuania under an employment contract do not need to obtain a work permit.
 They can take part in recruitment procedures and find jobs under the same conditions as Lithuanian citizens.

-- Specialists: advertising and marketing professionals, administrators and executive secretaries, accountants, teachers, doctors and nursing professionals, sales representatives, application developers, construction managers.
+- Specialists: advertising and marketing professionals, teachers, doctors and nursing professionals, sales representatives, application developers, system administrators, engineers, construction managers.

-- Skilled workers and service sector workers: heavy truck and lorry drivers, cooks, car, taxi and van drivers, painters and workers of related professions, tailors, hatters and furriers, builders, concrete placers, concrete finishers and related workers, plumbers and pipe fitters, electricians, welders.
+- Skilled workers and service sector workers: heavy truck and lorry drivers, cooks, car, taxi and van drivers, painters and workers of related professions, tailors, builders, concrete placers, concrete finishers and related workers, plumbers and pipe fitters, electricians, welders.

-- Unskilled workers: loaders, cleaners, maids and helpers in offices, hotels and other establishments, manufacturing workers, low-skilled engineering construction workers, packers (by hand), unskilled mixed crop and livestock farm workers, shelf-stackers, launderers and levellers (by hand), unskilled forestry workers, kitchen helpers.
+- Unskilled workers: loaders, cleaners, maids and helpers in offices, hotels and other establishments, manufacturing workers, low-skilled engineering construction workers, packers (by hand), shelf-stackers, launderers and levellers (by hand), unskilled forestry workers, kitchen helpers.

 Job vacancy advertisements can also be found in the media.
 Ads are placed in job advertising publications, national daily newspapers and the local press.
 Jobseekers may also place their own announcements in the press, indicating their qualifications, work experience and the type of job they are seeking.

-Generally speaking, job seekers must: submit a curriculum vitae (CV) and a covering letter, sit selection tests and go for an interview with the employer.
-These requirements obviously do not apply to those looking for manual work, for which a CV and an interview or just an interview generally suffice.
-A curriculum vitae is one of the important ways of presenting oneself to a prospective employer.
-Those who screen incoming CVs do not generally have much time to spend on each one, so it is very important that the CV is drawn up properly, that the information it contains is structured and clearly presented and that there are no grammatical errors.
-There are no hard-and-fast rules for writing a CV, though it must contain: personal data, contact details, a description of the applicant’s work experience, education, skills and abilities, hobbies and references.
+Generally speaking, jobseekers must: submit a curriculum vitae (CV) and a cover letter, and, after successful selection procedure, go for an interview with the employer.
+These requirements do not apply to those who are looking for manual work, for which a CV and an interview or just an interview are generally sufficient.
+A curriculum vitae is one of the most important ways of presenting oneself to a potential employer.
+Those who are screening incoming CVs, usually do not have much time for each one, therefore, it is very important that CV is properly tailored, that the information it contains is structured and clearly presented and that there are no grammatical errors.
+There are no hard-and-fast rules for writing a CV, though it must contain: personal data, contact details, a description of the applicant’s work experience, education, skills and abilities and hobbies.